-In the European context, on the basis of the hegemony of the liberaldemocratic model, an overlapping set of organizations has formed (EU, OSCE, Council of Europe) for which democratic norms are constitutive.
-One can speak of an effective "democracy regime" in Europe.
 Also in other regions democratic principles have been made the constitutive moment of regional cooperation.
-A forerunner was the Organization of American States (OAS), while newer monitoring and sanctions mechanisms are developing in, among others, the Commonwealth and the African Union (see also Rich 2001; Herman and Piccone 2002: 228ff).
-At the global level democracy is increasingly acknowledged as a universal value and goal of the international community in numerous UN documents.
-Rich (2001) sees the emergence of a "universal right to democracy."
+A forerunner was the Organisation of American States (OAS), while newer monitoring and sanctions mechanisms are developing in, among others, the Commonwealth and the African Union (see also Rich 2001; Herman and Piccone 2002: 228ff).
+However, also at the global level democracy is acknowledged as a universal value and goal of the international community in numerous UN documents.
+Rich (2001) sees the emergence of a 'universal right to democracy'.

 Still lacking at global level, however, is a consensus to make a democratic form of rule a precondition of membership of the international community, apart from the fact that the concept of democracy itself is still disputed.
+A consequence of this is the initiative to form a 'Community of Democracies' as a partial community which in contrast to the UN defines itself not on the basis of the principle of sovereignty but on that of democratic rule and can be regarded as the organisational platform of a global democracy regime with potentially universal scope.

-Furthermore, the existing international structures for promoting democratization suffer from the following weaknesses:
+Apart from that, the existing international structures for promoting democratisation suffer from the following weaknesses:

-- ► All international organizations and agreements are based on voluntary membership.
-As regards the lack of international consensus only those become members which are already democracies and, in accordance with the theory of "republican liberalism" (Moravcsik 2000), have an interest in safeguarding national rules against internal countermovements through international institutions (see on this result also Herman and Piccone 2002: II). - ▶ International democracy regimes also run the risk that due to diplomatic considerations and conflicting foreign-policy interests norms are implemented in an inconsistent manner.
-Member governments may get away with a merely rhetorical recognition of democratic principles, although the path from the recognition of international democratic norms to their internal enforcement and sustained implementation can be very long (see above; cf. Carothers 2002; Burnell 2004). - ► A third challenge for the promotion of democracy through international organizations and institutions consists in reducing the democratic deficit from which these regional and global organizations themselves suffer.
+- All international organisations and agreements are based on voluntary membership.
+As regards the lack of international consensus only those become members which are already democracies and, in accordance with the theory of 'republican liberalism' (Moravcsik 2000), have an interest in safeguarding national rules against internal counter-movements through international institutions (see on this result also Herman and Piccone 2002: 11). - International democracy regimes also run the risk that due to diplomatic considerations and conflicting foreign-policy interests norms are implemented in an inconsistent manner.
+Member governments may get away with a merely rhetorical recognition of democratic principles, although the path from the recognition of international democratic norms to their internal enforcement and sustained implementation can be very long.
+This is shown not only by experiences with the human rights regime but also the crooked course of democratisation processes (see above; cf. Carothers 2001; Burnell 2004). - A third challenge for the promotion of democracy through international organisations and institutions consists in reducing the democratic deficit from which these regional and global organisations themselves suffer.